HacKanCuBa/blake2signer/docs/docs/details.md

 * `personalisation`: Personalisation string (which will be derived using BLAKE) to force the hash function to produce different digests for the same input (no size limit).
 * `digest_size`: Size of output signature (digest) in bytes (from v2.0.0 it defaults to 16, which is the minimum size allowed).
 * `hasher`: Hash function to use, `blake2b` (default), `blake2s`, or from v2.2.0, `blake3`; the first one is optimized for 64b platforms; the second, for 8-32b platforms (read more about them in their [official site](https://blake2.net/)) and the third, for any platform (read more in the [official site](https://github.com/BLAKE3-team/BLAKE3-specs)).
 * `deterministic`: (New in v1.2.0) Define if signatures are deterministic or non-deterministic (default).
 Non-deterministic sigs are preferred, and achieved through the use of a random salt (it can't be changed or set).
-For deterministic sigs, no salt is used: this means that the result is idempotent, so for the same payload, the same sig is obtained (the advantage is that the sig is shorter, and producing it is faster).
+For deterministic ones, no salt is used: this means that the result is idempotent, so for the same payload, the same sig is obtained (the advantage is that the sig is shorter, and producing it is faster).
 * `separator`: (New in v2.0.0) Character to separate the signature, the timestamp and the payload.
 It must not belong to the encoder alphabet and be ASCII (defaults to `.`).
 * `encoder`: (New in v2.0.0) Encoder class to use (defaults to a Base64 URL safe encoder).
 Note that `Blake2Signer` and `Blake2TimestampSigner` only encodes the signature, whereas `Blake2SerializerSigner` encodes everything.